Chapter 5120:1-1 Release

 (4) The term of sentence.

-(F) In the event the decision of the parole board is to recommend for or against pardon, reprieve, or commutation of sentence, such recommendation shall be forwarded to the govenor, together with a brief statement of the facts, the grounds for such recommendation, and the record or minutes of the case.
+(G) The recommendation of the parole board for or against pardon, reprieve, or commutation of sentence shall be forwarded to the governor, together with a brief statement of the facts, the grounds for such recommendation, and the record or minutes of the case.

-(I) The adult parole authority shall consider a case for pardon or commutation only upon the application of the convicted person or his counsel or at the direction of the governor.
+(J) The parole board shall consider a case for pardon or commutation only upon the application of the convicted person or his counsel or at the direction of the governor.

 (A) Whenever an offender absconds from the supervision of the adult parole authority, such fact shall be reported in writing by the unit supervisor, or supervising officer of the offender, to the chief of the adult parole authority or designee pursuant to the policies and procedures of the division of parole and community services.